-If you are confused, know that good carbs are complex carbohydrates that provide you with steady flow of energy and high amount of nutrition.
+If you are confused, know that good carbs are complex carbohydrates that provide you with a steady flow of energy and a high amount of nutrition.
 They come from sources like wholegrain bread, bran muffins, brown rice or nuts and seeds.
 These foods will keep you full for a long time so you don’t have to eat large quantities of them.

 Bad carbs are refined carbohydrates that are full of sugar and salt and lacking in nutrients.
 They satiate hunger pangs for a short while, but you have to eat more of them to keep your hunger at bay.

 What are good carbs when it comes to GI value?
-Low GI foods are good for you because they are digested slowly with their glucose (energy) releasing over few hours.
+Low GI foods are good for you because they are digested slowly with their glucose (energy) releasing over a few hours.
 Low GI foods are harder for the body to break down and keep you feeling full for longer.

 High GI foods are bad carbohydrates that are digested fairly quickly and lead to spikes in your blood sugar levels.
-Slow digestion is better for your health and wellbeing (particularly if you have diabetes and require regulated blood glucose levels).
+Slow digestion is better for your health and well-being (particularly if you have diabetes and require regulated blood glucose levels).

-However when it comes to deciding what are good carbs and bad carbs, you cannot base your distinction on the GI alone.
-You must look at the nutritional value as well because low GI junk food is still junk.
+However, when it comes to deciding what are good carbs and bad carbs, you cannot base your distinction on the GI alone.
+You must look at the nutritional value as well because low-GI junk food is still junk.